Menu

 Flogging a dead horse

-By the middle of 1993, people were becoming interested in what they heard about our battle.
-A number of articles had appeared in my local newspaper, and interstate gossip about the COT group was growing.
-In June, Julian Cress from Channel Nine's 'Sixty Minutes' faxed me:
+By the middle of 1993, people were becoming interested in what they were hearing about our battle.
+A number of articles had appeared in my local newspaper and interstate gossip about the COT group was growing.
+In June, Julian Cress from Channel Nine’s ‘Sixty Minutes’ faxed me:

-A special feature in the Melbourne Age gave my new 'Country Get-A-Ways' program a great write-up.
-It was marketing weekend holidays for over-40s singles in Victoria and South Australia: an outdoor canoe weekend, a walking and river cruise along the Glenelg River and a Saturday Dress-up Dinner Dance with a disco as well as a trip to the Coonawarra Wineries in South Australia with a Saturday morning shopping tour to Mt Gambier.
-I began to feel things were looking up for the Camp.
+A special feature in the Melbourne Age gave my new ‘Country Get-A-Ways’ program a great write-up — I was marketing week-end holidays for over-40s singles in Victoria and South Australia: an outdoor canoe weekend, a walking and river cruise along the Glenelg River and a Saturday Dress-up Dinner Dance with a disco as well as a trip to the Coonawarra Wineries in South Australia with a Saturday morning shopping tour to Mt Gambier.
+I began to feel things were looking up for the camp.

-It was too much to hope for that my telephone saga was coming to an end.
-A fax arrived on 26 October 1993 from Cathine, a relative of the Age journalist who wrote the feature:
+It was too much to hope, however, that my telephone saga was at an end.
+On 26 October a fax arrived from Cathine, a relative of the journalist who had written the Age feature:

 Alan, I have been trying to call you since midday.
 I have rung seven times to get an engaged signal.
 It is now 2.45 pm.

 Cathine had been ringing on my 1800 free-call line.
-I had been in my office, and there had been no calls at all between 12.30 and 2.45 that day.
+I had been in my office and there had been no calls at all between 12.30 and 2.45 that day.
 What was going on?
-(Telstra's data for that day shows one call at 12:01, lasting for 6 minutes and another at 12:18, lasting for 8 minutes).
-I cannot express how frustrating this was; there seemed to be no end to it in sight.
-But I was determined not to let the bastards get me down.
-Their lies and incompetence had to be exposed.
-That day shows one call at 12:01, lasting for 6 minutes and another at 12:18, lasting for 8 minutes).
-I cannot express how frustrating this was; there seemed to be no end to it in sight.
+(Telstra’s data for that day shows one call at 12:01, lasting for 6 minutes and another at 12:18, lasting for 8 minutes.)
+I cannot express how frustrating this was; there seemed to be no end of it in sight.
 But I was determined not to let the bastards get me down.
 Their lies and incompetence had to be exposed.

 As the Deputy TIO said in his letter to me of 29/3/96, he believed his office would simply ‘be flogging a dead horse trying to extract more’ from Telstra on this matter.
 (In fact, the TIO is an industry body supervised by a board, the members of which are drawn from the leading communications companies in the country: Vodaphone, Optus and, of course, Telstra.)

-Between May and October of 1993, in response to my request for feedback, I received many letters from schools, clubs and singles clubs, writing of the difficulties they had experienced trying to contact the Camp by phone.
-The executive officer of the Camping Association of Victoria, Mr Don MacDowall, wrote on 6 May 1993 to say that 10,000 copies of their Resource Guide, which I had advertised, had been directly mailed to schools and given away.
-Mr MacDowall had said the other advertisers with ads similar to mine had experienced an increase in inquiries and bookings after distributing these books.
-So it seemed evident to him that the 'malfunction of your phone system effectively deprived you of similar gains in business.'
+Between May and October of 1993, in response to my request for feedback, I received many letters from schools, clubs and singles clubs, writing of the difficulties they had experienced trying to contact the camp by phone.
+The executive officer of the Camping Association of Victoria, Mr Don MacDowall, wrote on 6 May 1993 to say that 10,000 copies of their Resource Guide, in which I had advertised, had been direct mailed to schools and given away.
+Most of the other advertisers with ads similar to mine, he said, had experienced an increase in inquiries and bookings after the distribution of these books and so it seemed evident to him that the ‘malfunction of your phone system effectively deprived you of similar gains in business.’
 He also noted that he had himself received complaints from people asking why I was not answering my phone.
-All in all, during this period, I received 36 letters from different individuals as well as more than 40 other complaints from people who had tried, unsuccessfully, to respond to my advertisements.
+All in all, during this period, I received 36 letters from different individuals as well more than 40 other complaints from people who had tried, unsuccessfully, to respond to my advertisements.
 The Hadden & District Community House wrote in April 1993:

 Several times I have dialled 055 267 267 number and received no response — dead line.
 I have also experienced similar problems on your 008 number.